Computational Biology for Infection Research

 - Thomas Krey, Institute of Virology, Hannover Medical School (MHH), Hannover, Germany

-A research focus of BIFO is the study of microbial communities, including bacteria, viruses and eukaryotic community members, and their relevance for human health and disease.
+BIFO studies microbial communities, including bacteria, viruses and eukaryotic community members, and their relevance for human health and disease.
 The human microbiota is implicated in a variety of diseases and subject of experimental studies at HZI.
 Direct metagenome, -transcriptome or -proteome sequencing of microbial community samples enables the study of the majority of microorganisms that cannot be obtained in pure culture, corresponding to the vast majority of the microbial world.

-BIFO currently focuses on the following problems and questions:
+BIFO focuses on the following problems and questions:

-- Can we identify biomarkers for clinically relevant phenotypes from microbiome data using machine learning approaches and reliably predict these phenotypes?
-This is particularly relevant for the analysis of cost-efficient 16S data, which however does not encode any information about the functional gene repertoire of a sample.
+- Can we identify biomarkers for clinically relevant phenotypes from microbiome data using artificial intelligence approaches and reliably predict these phenotypes?

-- Which software is particularly well suited for processing different kinds of metagenome samples?
+- Which software with which settings is particularly well suited for processing different types of metagenome samples?
 A. McHardy founded and organizes (together with A. Sczyrba) CAMI, the Initiative for the Critical Assessment of Metagenome Interpretation, which aims to establish standards and best practices in metagenome analysis by organizing benchmarking challenges for method developers.

 - Can we reconstruct the genomes of individual strains from metagenomics data?
 This question has large clinical relevance, as individual strains of the same species can have very different phenotypes (e.g. the probiotic E. coli Nissle versus the EHEC strain).

-- Which traces does the adaptation of microbial communities to a certain environment leave in the microbiome?
-Specifically we are interested in this question for the human microbiota and for the spread of antibiotic resistances.
+- Which traces does the adaptation of microbial communities and pathogens to a certain environment leave in the microbiome and their genomes?
+Specifically we are interested in this question for the spread of antibiotic resistances.

 - What can we learn about the role of the microbial CRISPR-CAS system in the human microbiome by systematic metagenome analyses combined with deep learning techniques?